Language’s fix to a world problem

 In dedication to Dr. Li Wenliang

-As a sudden outbreak with untold global health implications, the 2019 Coronavirus, also known as Covid, exemplifies a crisis scenario where the quality and character of the immediate response has the power to shape future efforts to tackle this incident and others like it.
+As a sudden outbreak with untold global health implications, the 2019 Coronavirus exemplifies a crisis scenario where the quality and character of the immediate response has the power to shape future efforts to tackle this incident and others like it.
 Seen from a global communications standpoint, the development of 2019-nCov is thematically all too familiar.
 As organizations and governments with the power to take up action, the need for effective communication and a coordinated, collaborative effort grows more apparent every day.

 In this respect, the Coronavirus outbreak echoes some of the latest cinematic efforts to tackle the theme of a global existential crisis – most notably, in the 2016 suspense drama “Arrival.”
 In the film, an unknown alien presence reaches different nations on Earth in separate ships, immediately calling the world’s major powers to full alert.
 When a misinterpretation of the alien language causes the world to turn on itself, threatening mutually assured destruction, it is ultimately the heroism of a world language expert willing to question prevailing assumptions that saves the day.